melkasapi/LAVASET/README.md

 ```
 ## Example Usage

-A jupyter notebook with examples on how to import and use the LAVASET package can be found [here].
-Briefly, the LAVASET model can be called as below
+A jupyter notebook with examples on how to import and use the LAVASET package can be found [here](https://github.com/melkasapi/LAVASET/blob/main/examples/run_lavaset.ipynb).
+Briefly, the LAVASET model can be called as below:

 ```bash
 model = LAVASET(ntrees=100, n_neigh=10, distance=False, nvartosample='sqrt', nsamtosample=0.5, oobe=True)